nourbengaied/bedrock_chatbot/README.md

 ## Overview

-ChatBedrock is a conversational chatbot that leverages an AWS language model to engage in text-based conversations with users.
+ChatBedrock is a conversational chatbot that leverages an AWS language model to engage in text-based conversations with users using Amazon Bedrock, Amazon S3, LangChain, and Streamlit.
 The app features the following functionalities:

 - User interaction through a chat interface.
 - Integration with Amazon Bedrock and Claude model from Anthropic